startxfr/sxapi-core/docs/resources/aws_sqs.md

 -   `path` **string** Serveur path to bind this entrypoint to
 -   `method` **string** http method to listen to
--   `resource` **string** define the sqs resource to use.
+-   `resource` **string** define the aws_sqs resource to use.
 Fill with a resource name as defined in the resource pool
 -   `resource_handler` **string** The resource handler to use.
 For this entrypoint, use ***endpoints.addMessage***

 #### **Sample code**